lunatixxx/RCVMod/README.md

 -Health boost glitch caused by water asphyxia fixed.
 -Fixed free health exploit after being helped from hanging edge.
 -Fixed incapped survivor protecting teammate from big fall damage.
 -Ladder climbing speed regulated by the government.
--Restoration of the water slowdown like it should be.
 -Fixed too fast melee attack bug with survivors.
 -Blocked being able to revive and use the chainsaw at same time.
 -Equalized alarm cars placement so now they will always spawn at the same place for each team.